phpfu/puphpet/release/puphpet/puppet/modules/epel/README.md

 * [EPEL Wiki](http://fedoraproject.org/wiki/EPEL)
 * [epel-release package information](http://mirrors.servercentral.net/fedora/epel/6/i386/repoview/epel-release.html)

-# ChangeLog

-  * Ready for 1.0 - replace Modulefile with metadata.json
-  * Replace os_maj_version custom fact with operatingsystemmajrelease
-  * Works for EPEL7 now as well.

 # Testing

 * This is commonly used on Puppet Enterprise 3.x
 * This was tested using Puppet 3.3.0 on Centos5/6
 * This was tested using Puppet 3.1.1 on Amazon's AWS Linux
 * I assume it will work on any RHEL variant (Amazon Linux is debatable as a variant)
-  * Amazon Linux compatability not promised, as EPEL doesn't always work with it.

 # Lifecycle
 * No functionality has been introduced that should break Puppet 2.6 or 2.7, but I am no longer testing these versions of Puppet as they are end-of-lifed from Puppet Labs.
-  * This also assumes a facter of greater than 1.7.0 -- at least from a testing perspective.

 ## Unit tests